cecemel/ssh-over-http-wrapping-service/README.md

 Simple wrapper around [wstunnel](https://github.com/erebe/wstunnel) to tunnel ssh over http.

+This service wraps ssh into a http (ws) connection.
+It must be used together with [ssh-over-http-unwrapping-service](https://github.com/cecemel/ssh-over-http-unwrapping-service).

 ## Rationale

 wstunnel is a good tool to escape constrained networks.